Another Three Rebus Puzzles

 *

-Answer: All the words are anagrams of US President surnames.
+Answer: All the words are anagrams of insects.

 Scroll down for a clue and further down for the answer.